uwePhillPhelps/IAP-2024/Tutorials/Workshop 4.md

 |Here is how the slider (left of the image) connects to the Ardunio (right of the image): <br><br>We use three cables to do attach to three slots:<br>1.
 Power (Red)<br>2.
 Data (Yellow) <br>3.
 Ground (Black)<br><br>-Connect the Red Cable from Position 1 on the slider to the 5V slot<br><br>-Connect the Yellow Cable from Position 2 on the slider to the A0 slot. <br><br>-Connect the Black Cable from Position 3 on the slider to a GND slot <br> |![](images/Tutorial4/ArduinoSliderConnections.png)|
 | :--------------------------------------------------------------------------------------------------------------| :-------------------------------------------------------------------------------------------------------------------------------: |

+## Creative Tasks
+* Can you manipulate:
+  * Pitch?
+  * Speed?
+  * Volume?
+  * Delay amount?
 * Which audio parameters feel **more intuitive** to control using a slider?
 Why do you think this is?
+* Sliders commonly control volume...
+Can you use the slider to control something unconventional?
+* We can use the slider to control more than one thing at a time...
+Which two parameters could you control at the same time for a pleasant sound?

 ## Exercise 4 - Distance Sensors
 Okay, now for something different!
 Rather than moving the hardware around or moving a slider around, let's move ourselves around!